Short answer: no one owns the Fediverse, and in practical terms it cannot be bought out by anyone.

-Most Fedi servers belong to unpaid volunteers, or non-profit community groups and co-ops.
-The running costs are covered by the server owners themselves and donations from their users.
-There are no investors, no venture capital firms, no ads, no trackers.
+The actual owners of Fediverse servers are usually unpaid volunteers, non-profit community groups, co-operatives, NGOs or governments.
+The running costs are covered by the server owners themselves, usually supported by donations from their users.
+There are no investors, no venture capital firms, no ads, no trackers, no corporations.

 The Fediverse is built on free and open source software, made by many independent groups, and the software copyrights are licensed in such a way that no company or organisation could ever take control of them.